-Before you have a colonoscopy you will also need to:
+Before you have a colonoscopy you’ll also need to:

-- eat a low-fibre diet for a couple of days before the procedure – a day before your colonoscopy, just drink clear fluids
+- eat a low-fibre diet for a couple of days before the procedure, and then switch to only clear fluids the day before

-- stop taking medicines that can affect the way your blood clots, such as warfarin, aspirin or clopidogrel, as well as painkillers such as ibuprofen
+- stop taking any medicines that affect the way your blood clots (e.g. warfarin, aspirin or clopidogrel) as well as painkillers such as ibuprofen

 A colonoscopy is usually the best investigation to show the inside of your bowel.
-However, it isn’t appropriate for everyone.
-If you can’t have a colonoscopy, your doctor may suggest other tests.
-The main alternatives are described below.
+But it isn’t appropriate for everyone so your doctor might suggest other tests.
+Other options include the following.

 - Virtual colonoscopy.
 This test involves having a CT scan of your abdomen after gas has been passed into your bowel to expand it.
 A CT scan uses X-rays to produce three-dimensional images of your large bowel and rectum.

 - Flexible sigmoidoscopy.
-This is a similar procedure to a colonoscopy but it uses a shorter instrument to look inside your rectum and the lower part of your large bowel.
+This is similar to a colonoscopy but uses a shorter instrument to look inside your rectum and the lower part of your large bowel only.

-The colonoscopy usually takes around 30 to 45 minutes.
+A colonoscopy usually takes around half an hour to an hour.

-Your nurse will ask you to put on a hospital gown that opens at the back.
+Your nurse will ask you to put on a hospital gown that opens at the back and lie on an exam table.
 You may be offered a sedative and a painkiller to help you to relax and be as comfortable as possible during the procedure.
+The sedative will be given to you as an injection into a vein in your hand.
+Depending on which medicine you have, and how much, it might make you feel sleepy and you might not remember the procedure.

-Your doctor will ask you to lie on your left-hand side and then will gently insert the colonoscope into your anus (back passage).
-They will use lubricating jelly to make this as easy as possible.
+Your doctor will ask you to lie on your left-hand side and bend your knees.
+First, they’ll put their finger into your anus to examine the area (they’ll wear gloves).
+They’ll then gently insert the colonoscope into your anus (back passage).
+Your doctor will use lubricating jelly to make this as easy as possible but it might still feel a bit uncomfortable.

-Your doctor will pump air into your bowel through the colonoscope to expand it slightly and give a better view of your bowel.
-Your doctor will gently pass the colonoscope, which is flexible, through your bowel.
-The tip can be rotated so it follows the curves in your bowel.
+Your doctor will pump air into your bowel through the colonoscope to inflate it slightly and give a better view of your bowel.
+You might pass wind when this happens but don’t worry – it happens a lot so your doctor won’t think anything of it.
+They’ll gently pass the colonoscope, which is flexible, through your bowel.
+They can rotate the tip so it follows the curves in your bowel.

 The images from the camera at the end of the colonoscope will appear on a monitor.
-During the procedure you may be asked to change your position – for example, to turn from your side on to your back.
-This will help your doctor to look at different areas of your bowel.
-They may press on your abdomen (tummy) to help move the colonoscope in the right direction too.
+Your doctor might ask you to change your position during the procedure; for example, to turn from your side on to your back.
+This will help them to look at different areas of your bowel.
+They may press on your tummy to help move the colonoscope in the right direction.

-Your doctor may take a biopsy or remove polyps (small growths on the lining of your bowel).
-Polyps are usually benign (not cancerous), but they can change into cancer over time.
-For more information, see our FAQs.
-If you have a biopsy, it will be done by passing instruments through the colonoscope and this is usually quick and painless.
+Your doctor may take a small sample of cells (this is called a biopsy) or remove polyps (small growths on the lining of your bowel).
+Polyps are usually benign (not cancerous), but some can change into cancer over time.
+For more information, see our FAQ: Polyps.
+Your doctor can pass instruments through the colonoscope to remove polyps – this is usually quick and isn’t painful.
 The samples will be sent to a laboratory for testing to see if the cells are benign or malignant (cancerous).

 You’ll need to rest until the effects of the sedative have passed.
-After that you should be fine to go home when you feel ready but make sure someone can take you.
-And ask someone to stay with you for a day or so while the sedative wears off.
+This will take an hour or so.
+After that, you should be fine to go home when you feel ready but make sure someone can take you.
+And ask someone to stay with you for a day (ideally 12 hours) while the sedative wears off.

-Your doctor may discuss some findings from the colonoscopy with you before you leave, or you may be given a date for a follow-up appointment.
+Your doctor may discuss some findings from the colonoscopy with you before you leave, or they may give you a date for a follow-up appointment.
 If you’ve had a biopsy or polyps removed, your results will be sent to the doctor who referred you for the colonoscopy.

 If you need pain relief, you can take over-the-counter medicines, such as paracetamol or ibuprofen.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-Most people don’t have any problems after a colonoscopy but contact your GP or the hospital department straight away if you:
+Most people don’t have any problems after a colonoscopy but contact the hospital department straight away if you:

-- have heavy bleeding from your back passage
+- continue to bleed from your back passage

-- have a swollen abdomen (tummy) or pain in your abdomen that gets worse
+- have pain in your tummy that gets worse

 - feel weak, or develop a fever